Vacuum Extraction Complications

 Treatment for Vacuum Extraction Complications

-Doctors should examine mothers and their babies right away for any vacuum extraction complications.
+Doctors should immediately examine mothers and their babies for any vacuum extraction complications.
 Many vacuum extraction injuries can be treated if addressed soon after delivery.

 Mothers who experience incontinence may require a catheter to drain their bladder for up to 24 hours.
 After the catheter is removed, they will be instructed to drink lots of water to stay hydrated and prevent urination problems.

-Because of their professional experience and training, doctors are responsible for determining the best option to assist with a vaginal delivery.
-For this reason, the improper use of vacuum extractors may be considered medical negligence.
+Because of their professional experience and training, doctors are responsible for determining the best way to assist with a vaginal delivery.
+For this reason, the improper use of vacuum extractors may be considered medical malpractice.

 Medical malpractice resulting in vacuum delivery complications can be caused by misusing the vacuum device during delivery or failing to provide prompt and appropriate treatment after the procedure.

-If your child suffered complications from an improper vacuum extraction, you may be entitled to compensation through a birth injury lawsuit.
+If your child suffered complications from a vacuum extraction, you may be able to receive compensation through a birth injury lawsuit.

 Get a free case review today to learn how an experienced birth injury attorney may be able to help you and your family.